6 Problems Using QuickBooks Your Business Should Avoid

 3. You want deep analysis and detailed reporting of your business activities.

-If you are (or want to be) a data-driven organization, you will need more than just running queries.
-It’s easy to generate a report in QuickBooks.
-But you can’t create visual dashboards to combine your key performance indicators (KPIs).
+If you are (or want to be) a data-driven organization, you'll need more than just running queries.
+It’s easy to generate a report in QuickBooks, but you can’t create visual dashboards to combine your key performance indicators (KPIs) like you could in an ERP platform.
 Forecasting and decision-making will take more manual work outside of the software.

 4. Your team is growing.